anupama-sinha/unix-repo/README.md

 15.nonRecursiveMergeSort.sh - Non-Recursive Quick Sort
 16.recursiveQuickSort.sh - Recursive Quick Sort
 17.sortedBinarySearch.sh - Binary Search in a sorted array of Integers
-   •	Elements  are taken input in an array which leads to static memory allocation.Though number of elements to be entered is known first.
+  •	Elements  are taken input in an array which leads to static memory allocation.
+   Though number of elements to be entered is known first.
   •	Binary Search  method is always done in a sorted array.
   •	In each iteration,array is sub-divided to equal size 18.freqWordGrep.sh-Frequency of Words using grep command